Completing your application

 Equal opportunities at Oxford

 The University of Oxford and its colleges seek to admit students of high academic ability and potential.
-Students are selected for admission without regard to gender, marital or civil partnership status, disability, race, nationality, ethnic origin, religion or belief, sexual orientation, age or social background.
+Students are considered for shortlisting and selected for admission without regard to age, disability, gender reassignment, marital or civil partnership status, pregnancy and maternity, race (including colour, nationality and ethnic or national origins), religion or belief (including lack of belief), sex, sexual orientation, as well as other relevant circumstances including parental or caring responsibilities or social background.
+However, please note the following:

 Decisions on admission are based solely on the individual academic merits of each candidate and the application of selection criteria appropriate to the course.
 Admissions procedures will be kept under review to ensure compliance with this policy.